The /insights you wish you had.

 The engine is deterministic and offline.
 It never calls an LLM or MCP — it reads local JSONL transcripts and a few cache files.
 The narrative read, the decisions overlay, and the per-session tags come from the /vibe-insights skill, where the LLM lives, and are handed to the engine as files.
 That keeps the analytics reproducible and the tool marketplace-portable.

-Cross-machine works through tiny per-machine indexes you sync (Syncthing or anything that moves a folder); the report merges every machine. vibe-insights runs fully standalone — the optional cc-logs package keeps token numbers aligned with sibling tools like Sanduhr when it's installed.
+Personal by default.
+Every ~/.claude* source on your machine is included and synced-eligible — no config to get started.
+Cross-machine works through tiny per-machine indexes you sync (Syncthing or anything that moves a folder); the report merges every machine.
+When you need to wall off an employer or client, mark a source or repo private — it stays in your own report but never leaves its origin box.
+Runs fully standalone; the optional cc-logs package keeps token numbers aligned with sibling tools like Sanduhr.
 Decisions are MCP-agnostic: a file, or your dashboard.

 Stable marketplace